-As PFR’s Head Coaching Search Tracker shows, the Dolphins had been one of just three teams without a head coach in place.
-With Gase on board in Miami, only the Bengals and Dolphins have yet to find a new head coach.
+As PFR’s Head Coaching Search Tracker shows, the Jets had been one of just three teams without a head coach in place.
+With Gase on board in New York, only the Bengals and Dolphins have yet to find a new head coach.

 Before hiring Gase, the Jets interviewed a number of intriguing candidates:

 - Eric Bieniemy, offensive coordinator (Chiefs): Interviewed on 1/2

 - Jim Caldwell, former head coach (Lions): Interviewed on 1/7

 - Kliff Kingsbury, offensive coordinator (USC): Interviewed on 1/7

 - Mike McCarthy, former head coach (Packers): Interviewed on 1/5

 - Todd Monken, offensive coordinator (Buccaneers): Interviewed on 1/8

 - Matt Rhule, head coach (Baylor): Interviewed